HAECHI-LABS/vvisp-sample/vvisp.md

    ex. `ganaeche-cli -m 'hello'` will run ganache-cli with 'hello' mnemonic

-4. Write contract in `contracts/` folder. if you are using vvisp-sample,  your contract is already in the folder.
+4. Write contract in `contracts/` folder.
+   If you are using vvisp-sample, your contracts are already in the folder.

 ### deploy-service/deploy-contract/compile